 Fish oil and flaxseed oil -- how they are different, what they are used for, if and how they can help with arthritis, depression, lowering cholesterol & more.

-Do any supplements help with nerve pain, like sciatica or diabetic neuropathy?
+Do any supplements, like Nervive, help with nerve pain, like sciatica or diabetic neuropathy?